CycleCloud/cyclecloud_tutorials/Lab2/Tutorial.md

 Please send questions or comments to [the Azure CycleCloud PM team](mailto:askcyclecloud@microsoft.com).

 ## Goals

-By the end of this lab, we will cover:
+In this lab you will learn how to:

-* Installing and configuring the Azure CycleCloud `cyclecloud` CLI tool
+* Install and configure the Azure CycleCloud `cyclecloud` CLI tool
-* Creating a new CycleCloud project, a way of configuring and customizing a CycleCloud cluster
+* Create a new CycleCloud project, a way of configuring and customizing a CycleCloud cluster
-* Modifying a cluster template to add storage to the cluster's NFS server
+* Modify a cluster template to add storage to the cluster's NFS server
-* Importing the modified cluster template into CycleCloud in order to add a new cluster type
+* Import cluster templates into CycleCloud in order to add new cluster type
-* Starting the new cluster type, and verifying that the persistent storage has been added to the file system
+* Create a new cluster from a custom cluster type, start it, and verify that the persistent storage has been added to the file system

 ## Pre-requisites
 * Standard lab